-The body is a very intelligent machine in the sense that it knows how to effectively regulate its many processes to support homeostasis.
+The body is a very intelligent machine in the sense that it knows how to effectively regulate its many processes to support homeostasis (keeping a constant weight).

 In the context of dieting and weight loss, this means that if you restrict your food intake too drastically, your body will simply decrease its metabolic rate so it is burning fewer calories.

-If you are providing your body with the energy it needs to fuel your daily activities, then it will have to begin sourcing it from somewhere else.
-You might be thinking the first place it will look is your stored body fat, but it is far easier for your body to begin breaking down your lean muscle mass so it can be converted to glucose and burned for energy.
+If you aren’t providing your body with the energy it needs to fuel your daily activities, then it will have to begin sourcing it from somewhere else.
+You might be thinking the first place it will look is your stored body fat, but it will also begin breaking down your lean muscle mass so it can be converted to glucose and burned for energy.

 This result is a snowball effect, where you are holding less muscle, meaning your metabolism begins to dwindle even further.

-When you first start dieting to lose weight, the best thing to do is to cut around 300-500 calories from your regular diet, or your ‘maintenance calories’.
+If you decide to cut calories, never do it too quickly.
+When you first start dieting to lose weight, the best thing to do is to cut around 300-500 calories daily from your regular diet, or your ‘maintenance calories’.

 Cutting just a few hundred calories each day will enable you to lose somewhere in the region of 1 – 3 lbs per week, which is just about right to make sure you are predominantly losing fat and not muscle.